 Each document was reviewed by at least 4 First Nations reviewers, who checked verse by verse for readability, clarity of understanding, cultural relevance, and simplicity of language.
 Other non-native reviewers were sometimes used for editing and feedback from a non-native perspective.

 After each segment was finished, it was then turned over to the FNV Consultant (Dave Ohlson) who has more than 50 years of translation experience worldwide.
 The consultant went over each verse carefully, checking it against other English translations, and when necessary also looked into the original Greek.
-This consultant only suggested and asked questions and never makes the final decision.
+This consultant only suggested and asked questions and never made the final decision.
 Any changes recommended by the consultant were reviewed by the Project Manager and submitted to the council if needed.